 Proofreading includes the following:

-- identifying and correcting erroneous font changes
+- identifying erroneous font changes

 - proofreading tables and figures; checking whether any numbering of the tables and figures is sequential and whether there is consistency in terms of font type and capitalisation in headings, captions and within tables and figures and making notes regarding any inconsistency; checking the alignment of items in columns in tables and noting where they are not aligned.